King of Gate: 2006

 The 2006 King of Gate was a 15-man tournament held from December 10 to December 22 over four shows.
 The 2005 winner, Ryo Saito, received a bye to the second round.

 2007

 The 2007 King of Gate was a 16-man tournament, held from December 1 to December 9 over seven shows.

 2008

 The 2008 King of Gate tournament, a sixteen-man tournament, was held from December 2 to December 19, covering six shows.
 Before the tournament started, current Open the Dream Gate Champion Shingo Takagi pulled out, and was replaced by Madoka, who won a Battle Royal on November 29 for the 16th and final spot.

 2010

-After being postponed in 2009, the King of Gate will returned in April 2010.
-Sixteen wrestlers will occupied two blocks of eight each.
-The first round of Block A was on April 3, with the first round of Block B took place on April 4.
+After being postponed in 2009, the King of Gate returned in April 2010.
+Sixteen wrestlers occupied two blocks of eight each.
+The first round of Block A was on April 3, and the first round of Block B on April 4.
 Quarterfinal action was on April 9 and 10.
 The semifinals and finals of the tournament occurred on April 14.